 The post will outline why it’s better to first build even a super simple MVP before building a core team for your new venture.

-#1 Test Your Idea
+#1 Test your idea

 Building a Minimum Viable Product is all about testing if your solution is needed by anybody and what potential customers want you to build.
 So test, test, and test…

 After testing, when you see an interest from potential customers in solving the problem you are trying to nail – Try to find a team, developers, or outsource your MVP.

 Even if you don’t have any technical skills at all, you can create an MVP (check these 5 ways to do it).
 It doesn’t make sense to build something that you didn’t even test, right?

 The process is straight-forward:

-- Show your idea to potential customers
+- Show your idea to potential customers.

 - Gather feedback from them – Do they have the problem you are trying to solve?
 Find out what they really need.

-- 3x Test / Pivot your idea
+- 3x Test / Pivot your idea.

-- NOW -> Build an MVP
+- NOW -> Build an MVP.

-#2 Building a Team Takes Time
+#2 Building a team takes time

 It will be a waste of time to NOT start building your MVP, while not having team members.
 Even if you find some people interested in joining forces with you – you don’t have any guarantee that they are the right fit.

 According to CBInsights, 42% of startups fail, because of No Market Need, so always focus on problem No. 1.

-First you start with an idea.
+First, you start with an idea.
 This idea is always changing along the way when you building your product and getting feedback from customers.
 The sooner you start to collect feedback from customers, the faster you get a product-market fit.

 MVP is the cheapest way to gather feedback before starting to build a product.
 It’s the cheapest way to find out what your customers need and what you should build for them.
 Remember, that your product is for customers, not for you.

-#4 Find the Best Co-Founders
+#4 Find the best co-founders

 Imagine that you have two founders.
 Both have the same idea.

 Who do you choose?
+Storyteller or Executor?

-#5 Get Funding
+#5 Get funding

 It will earn you capital.
 You can show it to angel investors, accelerators, seed funds, etc. Building a working MVP without a team is a great point to invest in you.
 It shows your persistence and your belief in the idea, and that you will do everything to make it happen.

-If you are a B2B startup and you are expecting 5000 paying customers, in 36 months, to get seed funding you need to have 5 to 10 customers for a seed round (more is better) and at least 2-5 customers to get into a seed program.
-Mukund Mohan / Read more
+“If you are a B2B startup and you are expecting 5000 paying customers in 36 months, to get seed funding you need to have 5 to 10 customers for a seed round (more is better) and at least 2-5 customers to get into a seed program”.

-Which bring us to next point…
+Which bring us to the next point…

-#6 Start to Sell
+#6 Start to sell

 This is even more important than having a product.
 I highly recommend to each startup to start with sales the minute after you finish your MVP.
-If you can prove that you can sell only with a simple MVP, your solution to customer’s problems, then
+If you can prove that you can sell only with a simple MVP, your solution to customer’s problems, then:

-- You can choose between people, who want to be a part of your core team
+- You can choose between people, who want to be a part of your core team.

-- You prove that it makes sense to build a product out of your MVP
+- You prove that it makes sense to build a product out of your MVP.

-- You get the funding
+- You get the funding.

 If you don’t know how to do sales in a startup you can read more in this guide to sales and marketing for technical startup people written by Greg Skloot.

 Hopefully, as a result of reading this article, you now have a sense of why I think you should build a Minimum Viable Product first.
-Whatever tactic you will decide to use to gather feedback from your first customers, meaning whatever you plan to build as a first MVP, just do it and stop thinking too much about building team first.
+Whatever tactic you decide to use to gather feedback from your first customers, meaning whatever you plan to build as a first MVP, just do it and stop thinking too much about building team first.

 I wish you high conversion rates! 🙂